 CustomDUO v42 and Simple LED upgrade modules operate fine from 3.7v li-ion.
 In fact better than from AAs, as the power density of 18650 Li-ion cells is greater and will realise the highest outputs from the LED modules for longer !!

 The basic procedure is to remove the cable from the battery box, and then gut the battery box by whatever means possible in order to leave a clear shell that can accommodate 2x 18650 batteries.
-Some people have reported that 3 cells are possible, but it is no doubt a very close fit.
+Some people have reported that 3 cells are possible, but this is no doubt a very close fit.

 We used JST connectors on silicone leads for this conversion, as these can readily accommodate the current level required.
 Cheap leads and connectors are best avoided.
 It is best to make sure that this is not the weakest link in a robust solution.
 We used a cable tie at the base of the main lamp cable to ensure that it does not pull out of the box, and then simply flowed some epoxy resin into this corner of the box to seal.
 There is likely other equally or more effective approaches, but we were not minded to waste too much time on our conversion.